 Does Massachusetts allow Professional LLCs?

-Licensed occupations such as accountants, attorneys, podiatrists, physical therapists, acupuncturists, etc., have the option of filing for a Professional Limited Liability Company in Massachusetts (sometimes referred to as a Professional LLC or PLLC) instead.
-Filing for a PLLC is very similar to that of an LLC.
+Licensed occupations such as accountants, attorneys, podiatrists, physical therapists, acupuncturists, etc., can file for a Professional Limited Liability Company in Massachusetts (sometimes referred to as a Professional LLC or PLLC) instead.
+Filing for a PLLC is very similar to filing for an LLC.